raphaelquast/EOmaps/docs/api.rst

 |

-It is intended to provide easy-access to features that usually don't need to go into a python-script, such as:
+The main purpose of the widget is to provide easy-access to features that usually don't need to go into a python-script, such as:

 - Compare layers (e.g. peek-callbacks)
-- Switch between existing layers
+- Switch between existing layers (or combine existing layers)
 - Quickly create new WebMap layers (or add WebMap services to existing layers)
 - Draw shapes, add Annotations and NaturalEarth features to the map
 - Quick-edit existing map-artists